quellabs/wakapac/README.md

 ## WakaPAC

-A tiny reactive UI runtime with a desktop-style event pipeline --- delivered as a single ~70KB drop-in script.
+A compact reactive UI runtime with a desktop-style event pipeline --- delivered as a single ~70KB drop-in script.
 No build tools, no CLI, no node_modules.

 ## Why WakaPAC?

 Most reactive libraries stop at data binding.
 WakaPAC routes **all interaction through a centralized message pipeline**, inspired by desktop UI frameworks.
 Instead of scattering event listeners, timers, and gesture logic across your code, everything flows through a single `msgProc` handler with normalized events.
 You get reactive DOM updates *and* predictable interaction logic in one lightweight runtime.

 ## Quick Start